The ESG Choir is supported by professional singers who act as section leaders and as occasional soloists.

 Margaret Bardos, Second Alto

-Hungarian-born mezzo Margaret Bárdos is based in Southern Ontario and loves touring.
+Hungarian-born mezzo Bó (Margaret) Bárdos is based in Southern Ontario and loves touring.
 At home with classical as well as new, experimental music, she seeks out creative challenges and cherishes working with good hearted people.
-With a voice described by Opera Canada as “mellow, fruity, that caresses the ears”, recent highlights have featured interdisciplinary collaborative projects that make use of her varied training: from Butoh dance and physical theatre to extended vocal technique and improvisation.
+With a voice described by Opera Canada as “mellow, fruity, that caresses the ears”, Canadian and European appearances include interdisciplinary collaborative and site-specific projects that make use of her varied training: from Butoh dance and physical theatre to extended vocal technique and improvisation.
+She continues as a grateful member of the studio of Tom Schilling.
+When not on stage, in the studio, or out collecting sounds, she can be found on the back of a horse, or meditating under her favourite clump of trees.
+Margaretbardos.ca

 Michael Sawarna, Second Tenor